rspec/rspec-rails/features/Upgrade.md

 public APIs in Rails as much as possible.
 In this case, `render_template` delegates directly to Rails' `assert_template`, which only works after the action.

+## View specs

+### No more `have_tag`

+Before Webrat came along, rspec-rails had its own `have_tag` matcher that wrapped Rails' `assert_select`.
+Webrat included a replacement for `have_tag` as well as new matchers (`have_selector` and `have_xpath`), all of which rely on Nokogiri to do its work, and are far less brittle than RSpec's `have_tag`.

+Capybara has similar matchers, which will soon be available view specs (they are already available in controller specs with `render_views`).

+Given the brittleness of RSpec's `have_tag` matcher and the presence of new Webrat and Capybara matchers that do a better job, `have_tag` was not included in rspec-rails-2.